-The Fort Recovery Public Preschool is licensed by the Ohio Department of Education.
-The most recent license and compliance report are posted in a conspicuous place in each classroom and the Fort Recovery School District's Board of Education shall not operate, establish, manage, conduct, or maintain our preschool program without a licensed issued by the Ohio Department of Education.
-The state laws and rules regarding childcare are available at the preschool or found on the Ohio Department of Education website (www. https://education.ohio.gov/).
+The Fort Recovery Public Preschool is licensed by the Ohio Department of Children & Youth.
+The most recent license and compliance report are posted in a conspicuous place in each classroom and the Fort Recovery School District's Board of Education shall not operate, establish, manage, conduct, or maintain our preschool program without a license issued by the Ohio Department of Children & Youth.
+The state laws and rules regarding child care are available at the preschool or found on the Ohio Department of Children & Youth website https://childrenandyouth.ohio.gov/home.
 The Fort Recovery Preschool will receive two onsite inspections in a twelve-month period.
-One inspection shall be unannounced, but both may be unannounced based on the discretion of the Ohio Department of Education.
-Data collected during a licensing inspection may be used in other inspections conducted by the Ohio Department of Education about specific program standards.
+One inspection shall be unannounced, but both may be unannounced based on the discretion of the Ohio Department of Children & Youth about specific program standards.
 The preschool licensing record, including compliance report forms and evaluation forms from the health, building and fire departments, are available upon request.